-First Nations Development is in Longmont, CO.
-The staff includes: Michael Roberts, Raymond Foxworth, Marsha Whiting, Mary
+First Nations Development Institute, The staff includes: Michael Roberts, Raymond Foxworth, and

 Eagle Plume's Fine Arts & Crafts of the American Indian, located at 9853 Highway 7 in Allenspark, CO.
 (10 miles south of Estes Park on Hwy.
 7).
-January through April; they will be closed except by appointment or chance.
 They are open on a daily basis beginning in May- October.
 They are always open online.
-Their hours are: 9:00 a.m. -5:00 p.m. daily.
-Call Dayton, Ann & Nico at (303) 747-2861, email firstname.lastname@example.org and look at http://www.eagleplume.com/ and their face book page for more information.
+Call Nico & Ann at (303) 747-2861, email firstname.lastname@example.org and look at http://www.eagleplume.com/ and their face book page for more information.